fpetranzan/quizMaker/README.md

 **1\.
 Quiz Player (index.html)**

 * **Multiple File Upload**: Load one or more JSON files to merge questions into a single quiz.
 * **Question Selection**: Choose how many questions to include in the test (5, 10, 20, or all).
+* **Optional Timers**: Set a time limit per question (in seconds) or for the entire quiz (in minutes) - completely optional.
 * **Randomization**: Both the questions and the order of the answers are shuffled in each session for a new experience every time.
 * **Instant Feedback**: Receive immediate feedback after each answer, complete with a detailed explanation.

 **2\.
 Quiz Editor (editor.html)**